Prashant-Saksena/Data-Extraction-and-NLP/README.md

 # Data-Extraction-and-NLP
-The objective of this assignment is to extract textual data articles from the given URL &amp; perform text analysis to compute variables.
+The objective of this project is to extract textual data articles from the given URL & perform text analysis to compute variables.

 **Objective document** - attached